iMahimaSingh/DSA_leetcode_questions/Array/Readme.md

-Here’s a simplified version of the `README.md` for your repository:

----

 # LeetCode DSA Practice for Interviews

 This repository is dedicated to solving **LeetCode Data Structures and Algorithms (DSA)** problems frequently asked in technical interviews.
 Each solution is written with clarity and efficiency to help build a solid understanding of DSA concepts.